onnx/turnkeyml/src/turnkeyml/llm/README.md

 `lemonade -i facebook/opt-125m huggingface-load llm-prompt -p "Hello, my thoughts are"`

-The LLM's response to your prompt will be printed to the screen.
+The LLM will run on CPU with your provided prompt, and the LLM's response to your prompt will be printed to the screen.
 You can replace the `"Hello, my thoughts are"` with any prompt you like.

 You can also replace the `facebook/opt-125m` with any Huggingface checkpoint you like, including LLaMA-2, Phi-2, Qwen, Mamba, etc.

+You can also set the `--device` argument in `huggingface-load` to load your LLM on a different device.

+Run `lemonade huggingface-load -h` and `lemonade llm-prompt -h` to learn more about those tools.

 ## Accuracy

-To measure the accuracy of an LLM in Torch eager mode, try this:
+To measure the accuracy of an LLM using MMLU, try this:

 `lemonade -i facebook/opt-125m huggingface-load mmlu-accuracy --tests management`

-That command will run the management test from MMLU on your LLM and save the score to the lemonade cache at `~/.cache/lemonade`.
+That command will run just the management test from MMLU on your LLM and save the score to the lemonade cache at `~/.cache/lemonade`.

-Learn more about the options provided by a tool by calling `lemonade TOOL -h`, for example `lemonade accuracy-mmlu -h`.
+You can run the full suite of MMLU subjects by ommitting the `--test` argument.
+You can learn more about this with `lemonade accuracy-mmlu -h.

 ## Serving